kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 View the live version of your course.

 #.
-Click **Instructor Dashboard** > **Try New Beta Dashboard**.
+Click **Instructor** > **Try New Beta Dashboard**.

 #.
 Click **Analytics**.

 #.
 In the Grade Distribution section, select a problem.

-   **Question**: this is a tough UI to use: how do they correlate the codes in this drop-down with actual constructed problems? the copy-and-paste UI on the Student Admin page actually works a little better imo.
+..  **Question**: (sent to Olga 31 Jan 14) this is a tough UI to use: how do they correlate the codes in this drop-down with actual constructed problems? the copy-and-paste UI on the Student Admin page actually works a little better imo.

    Graphs display how grades for that problem are distributed, and plotted by year of birth.

-   **Question**: I'd like to include an image, but need a good example.
+.. **Question**: I'd like to include an image, but need a good example.
 Suggestions?

 .. _Adjusting_grades: